-- Try essential oils – essential oils, when applied topically to painful areas or used for aromatherapy, can help bring relief naturally.
+Essential oils, when applied topically to painful areas or used for aromatherapy, can help bring relief naturally.
 Some oils to try that might be particularly helpful for back pain sufferers include peppermint (also known for helping headaches), lavender, and rosemary.

-- Treat yourself to a warm bath – soaking in warm water can be beneficial for back pain sufferers who deal with muscle pain, spasm, and even some types of arthritis.
+Soaking in warm water can be beneficial for back pain sufferers who deal with muscle pain, spasm, and even some types of arthritis.
 You might even try adding Epsom salts or essential oils to the tub for extra muscle-relaxing benefits.
 A warm bath is also a great way to unwind at the end of a long day and prepare your body for a restful night of sleep, another important factor in combatting back pain.

 If the muscles of your back are tight and tender, then massage therapy can help you work on problem areas within the soft tissues.
 Massage can help to address muscular imbalance and can also be very relaxing, which can help with chronic back pain.

-- Fight inflammation – there are many ways to combat inflammation, which plays a big role in most forms of chronic pain and disease.
+There are many ways to combat inflammation, which plays a big role in most forms of chronic pain and disease.
 Applying an ice pack to your back in the area where it’s painful can reduce the inflammatory process and help to dull pain signals.
 Systemically, avoiding known inflammatory foods such as high-fructose corn syrup, trans fats, refined carbohydrates, and aspartame can help keep back pain at bay.

-- Practice yoga – yoga is great for back pain sufferers for two reasons – physically it can help to loosen or strengthen problem areas, and it can also increase mental health and wellbeing as well.
+Yoga is great for back pain sufferers for two reasons – physically it can help to loosen or strengthen problem areas, and it can also increase mental health and wellbeing as well.
 Yoga encourages balance within the body when it comes to strength and flexibility.
 Instructors can give you specific guidance for poses that can access the parts of your back that are prone to causing pain and discomfort.

-- Meditation – if you’ve ever heard the phrase “mind over matter”, there’s actually something to it.
+If you’ve ever heard the phrase “mind over matter”, there’s actually something to it.
 Harnessing the power of your thoughts can help you to feel better in both mind and body.
 There are classes you can take (both in person and online) to develop meditation skills.
 There are many different approaches towards meditation, so finding one that works for you and getting into a routine can help you cope with back pain naturally.

-- Get those endorphins flowing – endorphins are hormones produced by your body that act as natural pain relievers – they’re your brain’s “feel good” chemicals.
+Endorphins are hormones produced by your body that act as natural pain relievers – they’re your brain’s “feel good” chemicals.
 They bind to opiate receptors to hinder the transmission of pain signals.
 Endorphins can be produced as a response to exercise, certain scents (I.e. vanilla or lavender), laughter, listening to music, and eating spicy foods.

-- Stay hydrated – drinking adequate water on a daily basis is one of the best ways to reduce back pain.
+Drinking adequate water on a daily basis is one of the best ways to reduce back pain.
 Good hydration can reduce muscle stiffness, help to flush out toxins from cells and tissues, encourage proper blood flow, nutrient, and oxygen exchange, and keep your intervertebral discs healthy.
 There is no hard and fast rule about how much to drink each day, but many experts agree that eight 8-ounce glasses of water daily is a good starting point and easy to remember.

-- Take care of your spine – there is nothing more intimately related to back pain than the health of your spine.
+There is nothing more intimately related to back pain than the health of your spine.
 The spine is the anchor for your back, and problems with the bones, joints, muscles, and ligaments can all arise because of issues that have their root cause in abnormal spinal alignment.